-A Winchester Virginia getaway or day trip offers tasty dining and craft beer, beautiful scenery, interesting history, and unique fun for every age group.
-The walkable downtown features a pedestrian mall lined with restaurants, shops, historic architecture, museums, and even a brewery or two.
-Within a few blocks are more fun and funky places to explore.
+A Winchester Virginia getaway or day trip offers tasty dining and craft beer, beautiful scenery, interesting history, and unique fun for every age.
+Old Town Winchester's walkable pedestrian mall is lined with restaurants, shops, historic architecture, museums, breweries, and more.
+Within a few blocks are more fun and fascinating Winchester places to explore.

 The Winchester Virginia getaway fun extends beyond the downtown.
 Nearby farms, small country roads, and trails are perfect for scenic exploring.
 Winchester is less than two hours from Washington DC, so it's ideal for a last-minute day trip.
 But we highly recommend a longer visit to enjoy everything the area has to offer.